Trumpington Meadows in Cambridge is an exemplar for what can be achieved when the natural environment is put at the heart of plans for new communities

 The high standards set by our site-wide design code have guided the award-winning architecture of 1,200 apartments and townhouses.
 Taking its cue from the neighbouring existing village of Trumpington, the development offers a range of homes which meet the city’s expanding needs.

-Our master plan is designed to create a place that's appealing, distinctive and sustainable.
-Eighty per cent of the site is open space providing natural play areas, playgrounds, orchards and allotments.
-The new community is distinguished by the 148-acre country park which we shaped with the Wildlife Trust.
-Now under the management of the Trust, the meadows make up 80% of the site and have secured the long-term future of local wildlife habitats, alongside highly valued green space.
+The new community is renowned for its 148-acre country park which we shaped with the Wildlife Trust.
+Now under the management of the Trust, the meadows make up 80% of the site and have secured the long term future of local wildlife habitats, alongside highly valued green space.